Tár: Critical response

-On Rotten Tomatoes, 91% of 330 critics' reviews are positive, with an average rating of 8.3/10.
+On Rotten Tomatoes, 91% of 361 critics' reviews are positive.
 The website's consensus reads, "Led by the soaring melody of Cate Blanchett's note-perfect performance, Tár riffs brilliantly on the discordant side of fame-fueled power."
-Metacritic, which uses a weighted average, assigned the film a score of 92 out of 100, based on 59 critics, indicating "universal acclaim".
-Audiences surveyed by PostTrak gave the film an overall positive score of 72%, with 42% saying they would definitely recommend it.
+Metacritic, which uses a weighted average, assigned the film a score of 93 out of 100, based on 59 critics, indicating "universal acclaim".